Rivers State: Languages

 Multilingualism is a part of everyday life for the population of Rivers State and most of Nigeria.
 English, inherited from colonial rule is common and widely spoken in various forms in different localities.
 Some indigenous Riverians are also bilingual, speaking a mixture of English or Pidgin English with one of the native languages.
-This is partly due to the frequent exposure of the younger generations to foreign dialects especially in the country's largest cities.
+This is partly due to the frequent exposure of the younger generations to foreign languages, especially in the country's largest cities.
 Excluding Pidgin, all other ones spoken in the state belong to either Benue–Congo or Ijoid and Ogoni Languages within the Niger–Congo language family.
-The Benue–Congo is subdivided into Cross River, Igboid, and Edoid groups.
-The Ijoid languages are predominant around the creek belt, Ogoni languages - about 5 of them spoken across the southern parts of the state, Igboid group of language is spoken in Northern Areas of Rivers State.
+The Benue–Congo is subdivided into Cross River, edoid groups.
+The Ijoid languages are predominant around the creek belt, Ogoni languages - about 5 of them are spoken across the southern parts of the state,edoid group of languages is spoken in the Northern Areas of the Rivers State.